 Raising the Minimum Sale Age of Tobacco to 21:

-Crave the Change is working with the Statewide Health Improvement Partnership (SHIP) and the Minnesota Academy of Family Physicians (MAFP) to raise awareness of the benefits of raising the minimum sale age of tobacco to 21.
+Crave the Change is working in partnership with the Statewide Health Improvement Partnership (SHIP) and the Minnesota Academy of Family Physicians (MAFP) to raise awareness of the benefits which come from raising the minimum sale age of tobacco to 21.
 This lifesaving measure is gaining momentum nationwide and we want to advance efforts here in Central Minnesota.

 “That’s 30,000 Minnesota kids over the next 15 years who will not become addicted.
 That would be impressive,” ClearWay’s Anne Mason said in an interview.
 “It takes it out of a high school kid’s social circle. … If (tobacco companies) don’t get to you before age 21, chances are you won’t become an addicted adult.”